Christina Parie: Early life

+Career

 2011: The X Factor Australia

 Parie auditioned for the third season of The X Factor in 2011, singing Kelly Clarkson's "I Do Not Hook Up" in front of judges Ronan Keating, Guy Sebastian, Natalie Bassingthwaighte and Mel B. Keating described Parie's stage presence as "incredible" while Mel B said, "I'm surprised a record company hasn't tried to snap you up already."
 Sebastian commented, "you are complete, people in the record industry look for people like you."
 Parie progressed through to the bootcamp stage where she was placed into the Girls category, which was mentored by Mel B. After bootcamp, she progressed through to the home visits stage where the Girls travelled to Hollywood, California to perform in front of Mel B and guest judge Melanie C. During the last day of home visits, Mel B selected Parie, along with Tyla Bertolli and Jacqui Newland, for the live finals—a series of ten weekly live shows in which contestants are progressively eliminated by public vote.

 In week seven of the live shows, she landed in the bottom two for the first time with Reece Mastin, following her rendition of David Guetta's "When Love Takes Over".
 Parie was eliminated after Keating, Sebastian and Bassingthwaighte chose to save Mastin.
 She was the last contestant from the Girls category to be eliminated.
 Coling Vickery of the Herald Sun called her elimination "one of the biggest shocks" of the season.